c-loving-code-monkey/iCade.js/README.md

 ## TO-DO LIST:

-* Set up functions for drawing 2-3 different color bricks
-* Add a speed variable - this is the kind of game that gets faster as it goes on.
-Just apply it to player movement for now.
-* Set up collision detection and get the ball bouncing off stuff
-* Set up the scoring - let the ball destroy the bricks etc.
+* Get audio working: I've tried WAV, I've tried MP3, I've tried OGG... does iOS Safari even _DO_ HTML5 audio?
+I thought it did... maybe try Howler?
+* Fine-tune the collision logic; i.e. if the ball bounces off the horizontal edge of the bat or a brick, also reverse horizontal speed.
 * Set up the Game Over scenario (all 3 balls hit the bottom)
-* Set up the high score system (localStorage?)
+* Set up the high score system (localStorage?
+Maybe build that high score API I've been thinking of?)
-* Polish it up - add a menu screen, sound effects, etc.
+* Polish it up - add a menu screen, background music, etc.
 * Test it completely - time to play! :)
 * Write the docs on how to use iCade.js - I'll need them later. :)
 * Move on to the next game - maybe experiment with WebAssembly Studio, or switch back to C/8-bit stuff.